mate-desktop/mate-desktop.org/README.md

 # Contributing content

-If you want to add or edit content on <https://mate-desktop.org>, please submit a [pull request](https://help.github.com/articles/using-pull-requests).
+If you want to add or edit the content on <https://mate-desktop.org>, please submit a [pull request](https://help.github.com/articles/using-pull-requests).

 ## Contributing a new post